Showing the product groups template

 Savoursmith Crisps are made from potatoes that have been grown at Russell Smith Farms in Duxford.
 They are healthier than your average crisps.
 The rapeseed oil they are cooked in has lower saturated fat than other oils and is also rish in Omega 3, 6, 9 and Vitamin E. The flavourings are all natural and no MSG has been put in.
-The crisps are gluten free and two of the flavours are vegan (Desert Salt, Desert Salt and Vinegar, Truffle and Rosemary and Bubbly and Serrano Chilli).
+The crisps are gluten free and four of the flavours are vegan (Desert Salt, Desert Salt and Vinegar, Truffle and Rosemary and Bubbly and Serrano Chilli).

 Equal Exchange is a company we have an awful lot of time for.
 The ethics that underpin the company are totally sound and they are market leaders when it comes to Fairtrade organic products.
 Their teas are of a very high standard and you can drink them knowing that the producers who grew the tea received a fair price for their raw materials.